qrti/picoLog/README.md

 - avoid invalid flash writes by pressing RESET between samples
 - save procedure
-  hold the START button then press RESET then first release START and then RESET
+  hold the START button then press RESET then first release START and then release RESET
 ```

 <br>